-Before we dive into the foods which can help you relieve constipation, it is necessary to understand the factors which contribute to this.
-Constipation in simple terms means the inability to empty the by-products or waste matter of digestion from colon due to peristalsis – a process in which muscles in the intestine contract and relax to cause a wave-like motion.
-As 1 food passes through the colon (large intestine), water gets absorbed and the remaining matter forms stool.
+Before we dive into the foods that can help you relieve constipation, it is necessary to understand the factors contributing to this condition.
+Constipation, in simple terms, is the inability to empty the by-products or waste matter of digestion from the colon due to peristalsis – a process in which muscles in the intestine contract and relax to create a wave-like motion.
+As food passes through the colon (large intestine), water gets absorbed, and the remaining matter forms stool.

-- Delay in using the bathroom when you feel the urge
+- There is delay in using the bathroom when the urge is felt

-- Using Western toilets as opposed to the Indian ones
+- Western toilets are used as opposed to Indian ones

 - Stools are painful or difficult to pass